lammps/learning/src/file_format.rst

 basic atom dump_style so we only have atoms' id, types and scaled coordinates (that is coordinates divided by box length in each dimension).

-You can compare the informations with the one you got from the `data file` and see that for now we have the same information in both files, with some exceptions (total number of types, masses and the velocities).
-Getting only the scaled coordinates of the atoms is a bit limited but fortunately, we can get much more.
+You can compare the `dump file` with the `data file`, and see that they basically contain the same information, with few exceptions, namely the total number of types, masses and the velocities.
+Getting only the scaled coordinates of the atoms is not alway ideal, but fortunately we can get much more.

 In your `in.lmp` file, replace the `write_dump` line with the following: